-West Bengal Travel Guide
+West Bengal Region

-Region Eastern Indian state centered on Kolkata and Sundarbans
+Eastern Indian state centered on Kolkata and Sundarbans

 West Bengal centers on Kolkata's colonial architecture, Durga Puja and Bengali cuisine, the Sundarbans mangroves for tiger safaris, and Darjeeling's tea estates with Himalayan vistas.

-Why Visit West Bengal #
+Why Visit West Bengal#

 If you can, visit Kolkata during Durga Puja: the city’s pandals are theatrical, fiercely competitive and hyper-creative.
 The scale and craftsmanship are something you won’t see anywhere else; arrive early for the best local street food and shorter queues.